Hygiene for preschoolers

 Bathing your preschooler

-- for girls, wipe your child’s vulva from front to back with water to reduce the risk of infections - it isn’t necessary to use any soap or cleanser as the vagina cleans itself
+• for girls, wipe the vulva from front to back with water to reduce the risk of infections.
+Soap is not necessary, as the vagina cleans itself

-- for boys, wash the penis and scrotum as normal; including under the foreskin.
-Don’t try to forcibly retract the foreskin, as it may cause pain, scarring, bleeding or infection
+• for boys, wash the penis and scrotum as normal, including under the foreskin if it is naturally retractable.
+Never force the foreskin back - this can cause pain, bleeding, or infection

 It is important that you always stay within arms’ reach of your child in the bath and encourage your child to sit in the bath to avoid slips and falls.
 Primary carers need to understand the major risks when your child is near a bath, including drowning and hot scalds.